julianmendez/tiles/docs/tutorial/how_it_works.md

 ![name_alpha_beta](name_alpha_beta.png)

-If the tile is a constant, the input type is omitted.
+If a tile is a constant, its input type is omitted.

 ### Types